milesnature/html-notes-python/README.md

 ## The Future
 I wrote this tool for myself which means future development will be limited to my whimsical desires and needs.
 This could change with increased interest.
 * Make this easier to use for non-technical folks.
-  * Enable updates to config from browser.
-  * Enable users to create, delete, and rename the notes in their repository from the browser.
+  * Enable users to rename the notes in their repository from the browser.
+  * Simplify the creation and deletion of folders and files?
+Entering paths along with file names are prone to errors.
+Difficult to sanitize.
   * Export tool
   * Decryption tool
   * File upload
+  * Enable updates to config from browser.
 * Add encryption for images.
 Probably base-64.
 Otherwise, linking to external (encrypted) storage is a good solution.
 * Explore the PWA options that enable edits to files on local directories...
 * Scrape the notes directory to dynamically generate `notes` object.